 Did you know?

-An estimated 17.9 million adults in the U.S. report problems with their voice.
+An estimated 17.9 million adults in the U.S. report having a voice problem.
 Many people use their voices for their work.
-Singers, teachers, telemarketers, lawyers, broadcast journalists, sales people, and public speakers are those at greatest risk for voice injury.
+Teachers, telemarketers, singers, lawyers, broadcast journalists, sales people, and public speakers are among those at greatest risk for voice injury.

 Taking care of your voice can help you avoid voice problems and disorders.